The problem of multiple resolutions¶

 This is a good option if your 2D artwork has a sufficiently high resolution and does not require pixel-perfect rendering.
 Consider enabling texture filtering and mipmapping on your 2D textures and fonts.

-This mode is useful when working with pixel-precise games, or for the sake of rendering to a lower resolution for improving performance.
+This mode is useful when working with pixel-precise games, or for the sake of rendering to a lower resolution to improve performance.

 In the animations below, you will notice gray and black areas.
 The black areas are added by the engine and cannot be drawn into.
 The gray areas are part of your scene, and can be drawn to.
 The gray areas correspond to the region outside the blue frame you see in the 2D editor.